The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/Cartoon/CourageTCD.md

 ![Preview](https://gitlab.com/the-back-room/deskthemepacks/sfw/courage-tcd/-/raw/main/Extras/Preview.bmp)

+The screenshot displays the theme being used alongside our DownAero Squared Windhawk theme.
+You can find instructions on how to obtain and set that up [here](/WindowsThemes/c/windhawk/DownAeroSquared).

 Due to changes in Windows 11, you will need the Windhawk plugin [Logon, Logoff, and Shutdown Sounds Restored](https://windhawk.net/mods/logon-logoff-shutdown-sounds) to enable the Logon, Logoff, and Shutdown sounds on Windows 11.

 ### Features